bsrak/TurningRed/README.md

 # TurningRed
+A responsive website for Pixar's animated film Turning Red.
-This project is a redesign of Pixar's animated film Turning Red's website.
+It's a redesign of the original website.